palasthotel/grid/readme.txt

 == Changelog ==

 = 1.7.14 =
+* Optimization: Add body class if grid should be rende.
 * Bugfix: Using <script> in html box was crashing the grid editor.

 = 1.7.13 =